 Did you find a baby snake on your property?

-Whether you’re just interested in snakes overall or wondering how long baby snakes stay with their mothers for breeding, you may need to ask how long do baby snakes stay with their mother.
+Whether you’re just interested in snakes overall or wondering how long baby snakes stay with their mothers for breeding, you may need to ask how long do baby snakes stay with their mothers?

-While some mama snakes will stick around to protect their young for up to two weeks after hatching, most snakes will entirely abandon their young immediately after laying the eggs and/or hatching.
+While some mama snakes will stick around to protect their young for up to two weeks after hatching, most snakes will entirely abandon their young immediately after laying the eggs or after they hatch.
 Different species of snake will handle their young in different ways.

 If you’re interested in learning more about these variations, this article has the answers you need.